strategicdata/pmhc-mds-spec/doc/validation-rules.rst

   12. The:ref:`dfn-service_contact_date`

       * must not be before 1 January 2016
-      * and must not be before organisation start date
+      * and must not be before `Provider Organisation - Start Date <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#provider-organisation-start-date>`__
-      * and must not be after organisation end date
+      * and must not be after `Provider Organisation - End Date <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#provider-organisation-end-date>`__
       * and must not be in the future

 .. _k10p-current-validations: